The Habitat

 Peace lilies (Spathiphyllum) are up there with monstera, fiddle leaf figs, philodendrons, and ZZs as some of the most popular house plants in the world.
 They're all over interior decor Pinterest boards, and it's not hard to see why—peace lilies have sophisticated deep green leaves and elegant white spathes that class up literally any space.
-These plants are low-maintenance and tolerant of low light.
-They'll even make the air in your home a tad safer to inhale.
-So take a nice deep breath, grab your hot beverage of choice, and learn how to be a good plant parent.

 When selecting a peace lily, look for signs of damage and discoloration.
 Avoid spots on the foliage, yellowing leaves, or a sagging plant—you may be able to revive the specimen with a drink of water, but it's better not to take a chance.
-Check underneath the leaves for pests too.
+Check underneath the leaves for pests, too.

 Sure, peace lilies enjoy being crowded in their pots, but they still require the occasional transplant.
 Replanting every spring can help the plant thrive with fresh soil and keep it from outgrowing its current home.
 Especially if the peace lily begins to wilt every few days, even with regular watering, it is time to replant to a pot that won’t need to be watered as often.